Vladimir Guerrero Jr.'s Success and Achievements in Timeline

 A closer look at the biggest achievements of Vladimir Guerrero Jr..
 Awards, milestones, and records that define success.

-Vladimir Guerrero Jr. is a Dominican-Canadian professional baseball first baseman for the Toronto Blue Jays, debuting in MLB in 2019.
-He is a right-handed batter and thrower.
-Notably, he is the son of Baseball Hall of Famer Vladimir Guerrero Sr.
+Vladimir Guerrero Jr. is a Dominican-Canadian professional baseball first baseman currently playing for the Toronto Blue Jays in MLB.
+He debuted in 2019.
+A right-handed batter and thrower, Guerrero follows in the footsteps of his father, Baseball Hall of Famer Vladimir Guerrero Sr.

-2007: Vladimir Guerrero Sr.'s Home Run Derby Win
+2007: Vladimir Guerrero Sr. won Home Run Derby

-In 2023, Vladimir Guerrero Jr. became part of the first father-son duo to win the Derby, with his father Vladimir Guerrero having won the contest in 2007.
+In July 10, 2023, Guerrero became part of the first father-son duo to win the Derby, with his father Vladimir Guerrero Sr. having won the contest in 2007.

 January 24, 2017: Ranked as Third Best Prospect

-On January 24, 2017, MLB named Vladimir Guerrero Jr. the third best prospect at third base.
+On January 24, 2017, MLB named Vladimir Guerrero Jr. the third-best prospect at third base, recognizing his potential in the sport.

 2017: Minor League Season with Lansing and Dunedin

-In 2017, Vladimir Guerrero Jr. played in the minor leagues with the Class-A Lansing Lugnuts and the Advanced-A Dunedin Blue Jays, finishing the season with a .323 batting average, 13 home runs, and 76 RBI.
-He was also named ESPN's Prospect of the Year.
+In 2017, Vladimir Guerrero Jr. played with the Class-A Lansing Lugnuts and was later promoted to the Advanced-A Dunedin Blue Jays.
+He finished the season with a .323 batting average, 13 home runs, and 76 RBIs, and was named ESPN's Prospect of the Year.

 2018: Minor League Player of the Year